huynhtancuong/huynhtancuong.github.io/_posts/2022-07-10-olimp-can-module.md

 ## Design my own STM32 CAN Node

 If we use a separate CAN Transceiver with the STM32 board.
-The complexcity of wiring become bigger when we have lots of nodes connect to the bus.
-To solve this problem, I decided to make a custom PCB board which have a CAN Transceiver lays on it.
+The complexity of wiring become bigger when we have lots of nodes to connect to the bus.
+To solve this problem, I decided to make a custom PCB board which have a CAN Transceiver lies on it.

 ### Components